pete-arif/epg/README.md

+### Updaet 6/8/2022
+NOTE: EPG for rtmklik won't be available due to a website upgrade by RTM.
+Might be removing soon.

 # What's this all about?
 This repository contains all the XMLTV data for Malaysian TV providers.
 All grabbed from respective providers.